Glass Railing Standoff Pins

 Frequently Asked Questions

 Viewrail Standoff brackets can easily be installed by two people, using only a handful of tools.
 Simply pre-drill the holes in the mounting surface, secure the base of the pin with a lag screw, and thread the pin core and sleeve onto the base.
 When all base/sleeve units have been installed, thread the cap bolts into the caps, and add a flat washer.
 This makes standoffs great for staircases.
 Finally, install the glass panels one at a time, and finish by adding the caps.

 For more detailed instructions and installation tips, check out our Install Guide.

 Yes!
-Standoff Pins are an excellent railing option for floating staircases.
+Standoff Pins are an excellent railing option for floating stairs.
 Contact our design team for more information.